 The convenience that home devices provide is what makes them so popular and, if you’re prepared to leave some of them behind it could help you to sell your house fast when the time comes.
-Things like being able to monitor your property’s security from your smart phone, whilst you’re on holiday, is not only practical, it also offers peace of mind.
+Things like being able to monitor your property’s security from your smartphone, whilst you’re on holiday, are not only practical, but it also offers peace of mind.

 We take a look at the top 5 must-haves when it comes to in-home technology.

 This is a thermostat that also acts as its own Amazon speaker.
 This means that you’re able to control the temperature of your home via voice commands as well as play music, complete online shopping or anything else you might usually use Alexa or Assistant for.
 The Ecobee4 will control the room you’re in, rather than just the room it is installed in and it integrates seamlessly with other home voice control systems.
 The in-built sensors help to manage hot or cold spots and it can detect occupancy in a room.
 Due to its slightly higher price point, the Ecobee4 might not be your first choice, should you already have an Amazon speaker.
 However, it’s brilliant as a multi-functional tool if you’re fairly new to home ecosystems.

 The Ecovacs Deebot integrates with your smart home systems so you can customise, schedule and monitor cleaning.
 In-built sensors prevent the Ecovacs from colliding with anything or falling off furniture, but it also has a manual steering option and comes with a remote control.
 A long battery life of 100 minutes is a real plus and the level of cleaning it provides is as good as any manual hoover, making this a pretty good piece of kit to have at home.